0xPolygonID/docs/docs/quick-start-demo.md

 :::info

 The schema used in this demo was built using the Privado ID Schema Builder and is available on [<ins>the Privado ID Schema Explorer</ins>](https://tools.privado.id/schemas/1fa99457-b2ae-4884-ae12-d658bd6abf69).
-Learn more about creating new schemas on [<ins>the Schema Builder UI guide</ins>](/docs/issuer/schema-builder/).
+Learn more about creating new schemas from [<ins>the Schema Builder UI guide</ins>](/docs/issuer/schema-builder/).

 :::